skulltech/GSOC-proposals/proposal.md

 The following text taken from [here](https://wiki.musicbrainz.org/Development/Summer_of_Code/2018/BookBrainz) sheds light on the plan developed my _Leftmost_ and _Sputnik_ regarding this matter.

-> At last year's summit, the two BookBrainz lead developers, Leftmost and LordSputnik worked on a plan for importing third party data into BookBrainz.
+> At last year's summit, the two BookBrainz lead developers, Leftmost and LordSputnik worked on a plan for importing third-party data into BookBrainz.
 This plan has several stages.
-First, data sources need to be identified, including mass import sources with freely available data, such as libraries, and manual import sources, such as online book stores and other user-contributed databases.
+First, data sources need to be identified, including mass import sources with freely available data, such as libraries, and manual import sources, such as online bookstores and other user-contributed databases.
 The next stage is to update the database to introduce an "Import" object, which can be used to distinguish mass imported data from (usually better quality) user contributions.
 Then, actual import bots for mass import and userscripts for manual import will need to be written.
 Finally, it would desirable (but not necessary if time is short) to introduce an interface to the BookBrainz site to allow users to review automatically imported data, and approve it.

 As mentioned in the text above, we can work on this project dividing it into a few distinct stages.